aurora0239/aurora-morphology-classifier/README.md

 ## Overview

-This repository contains the trained model and inference/training code for a 7-class auroral image classifier applied to ASC data from the Indian Antarctic Stations **Maitri** (70.77°S, 11.74°E) and **Bharati**.
+This repository contains the trained model and inference/training code for a 7-class auroral image classifier applied to ASC data from the Indian Antarctic Stations **Maitri** (70.77°S, 11.74°E).
 The classifier enables automated, high-throughput labelling of large ASC image archives for space physics research, specifically targeting magnetosphere-ionosphere coupling and space weather events.

 ### Auroral and Non-Auroral Categories